smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Data loader documentation
 * CDC webinar
 * Single log entry per run
+* Zip support: compressed file processing moved to an async loop in req.busboy.on('finish').
+This will make the input file processing fully async.

 #### Current TODO list (May):

 * Zip file support using JSZip.
 Convert zlib, zip file support to async
 * Simplify: test pre-quantisation at 10e6/10e7 with and without simplification to 9.01x10-13 steradians.
-* Zoomlevel 1-11 support; topojson now becomes an array
+* Zoomlevel 1-11 support; topojson now becomes an array, single topoJSON function
 * Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
 * Re-test COA2011 memory and timeout issues are solved.